tradeflow-ai/mobile/project-overview.md

 ### The Solution: An AI-First Workflow Agent

-TradeFlow will act as a "AI Admin for Tradespeople," applying the principles of Software 3.0 to automate and optimize the complex, dynamic context of a contractor's day.
+TradeFlow will act as an "AI Admin for Tradespeople," applying the principles of Software 3.0 to automate and optimize the complex, dynamic context of a contractor's day.
 It will manage scheduling, routing, and inventory, keeping the human in the loop for verification and final decisions.

 - **Manages context intelligently:** The agent will maintain a holistic understanding of the user's multi-day schedule, job priorities (`Demand` vs. `Maintenance`), real-time traffic, and parts inventory.
 - **AI for generation, humans for verification:** The agent generates optimal daily plans; the tradesperson verifies, adjusts, and approves them.